grafana/grafana/docs/sources/plugins/developing/dataframe.md

 Dataframes are a new concept in Grafana 7.0 and they replace the "Time Series" and "Table" types in Grafana.
 Dataframes are a more generic structure that can hold different shapes of time series, tables, and other types.

-A dataframe is a [Columnar oriented](https://en.wikipedia.org/wiki/Column-oriented_DBMS) table like structure, meaning it stores data by column and not by row.
+A dataframe is a [Columnar oriented](https://en.wikipedia.org/wiki/Column-oriented_DBMS) table structure, meaning it stores data by column and not by row.

 A simplified conceptual model of a dataframe is: